 All of our full-time employees, including our named executive officers, receive three to seven weeks of vacation each year, based upon the length of service.
-Mr. King, our interim Chief Executive Officer from December 31, 2017 to April 30, 2018, then interim President from April 30, 2018 to May 30, 2018, was entitled to receive four weeks of vacation each year.
+Mr. King, our former interim Chief Executive Officer from December 31, 2017 to April 30, 2018, then interim President from April 30, 2018 to May 30, 2018, was entitled to receive four weeks of vacation each year.
+Mr. Amos, our current Chief Executive Officer, is entitled to receive three weeks of vacation each year.
 Unused vacation carries over to the following year and may accumulate up to three weeks at any time.
 Upon termination, all employees are paid their accrued benefit that existed as of the date of such termination.
 Additionally, all employees receive two personal days and eight sick days each year.
 Unused personal days carry over to the following year and may accumulate up to two days.
 All employees are paid their accrued benefit of any unused personal days as of the date of termination.
 Sick days expire if unused as of the date of termination or the end of the calendar year.